WWBN/AVideo/README.md

 # YouPHPTube
-YouPHPTube! is an video-sharing website, The service was created by Daniel Neto in march 2017.
-The software allow you to upload, view, share and comment on videos, and it makes use of WebM and H.264/MPEG-4 AVC to display a wide variety of user-generated and corporate media videos.
-Best of all, YouPHPTube! is an open source solution that is freely available to everyone.
+YouPHPTube! is an video-sharing website, It is an open source solution that is freely available to everyone.
+With YouPHPTube you can create your own video sharing site, YouPHPTube will help you import and encode videos from other sites like Youtube, Vimeo, etc. and you can share directly on your website.
+In addition, you can use Facebook or Google login to register users on your site.
+The service was created in march 2017.

 <div align="center">
 <img src="http://www.youphptube.com/img/prints/prints1.png">